teorossi82/jquery-multi-bar/README.md

 ## Installation
-* Download the latest release: [v0.1.0](https://github.com/teorossi82/jquery-multi-bar/archive/master.zip)
+* Download the latest release: [v0.2.0](https://github.com/teorossi82/jquery-multi-bar/archive/master.zip)
 * Clone the repository: `git clone https://github.com/teorossi82/jquery-multi-bar.git`

 ## Requirements
 The plugin requires
 * [jQuery 1.4.1+](http://jquery.com)

+## What's new in v0.2.0?
+* Add `initValue` option that permit to set the value of your multi-bar's marker(s) at the initialization of the multi-bar.

 ## Initialization & Usage
 1. copy `multibar.js` (or .min), `multibar.css` (or .min) and `multi-bar-icon` folder into your project